The Fundamentals of Screenwriting Masterclass

 This course is an interactive, seminar-style event that will focus on ten areas of study:

-- FOUNDATIONS OF SUCCESSFUL WRITING
+- FUNDAMENTALS OF SUCCESSFUL WRITING

 - CORE INGREDIENTS